Content table

 This can also be a sign that something is irritating your vagina.
 It could be related to a urinary tract or vaginal infection.

-There are even some over-the-counter vaginal pH tests you can buy to check your vaginal pH.
+There are even over-the-counter vaginal pH tests available for checking your vaginal pH.
 Those tests can’t tell you exactly what kind of infection you have.
 But the results can give you a clue about what might be going on.

-It’s important to remember that just because your pH is a little off doesn’t always mean you have an infection.
-Sometimes, changes in vaginal pH don’t need any treatment on their own.
+However, it’s essential to remember that a slightly elevated pH level doesn’t always indicate an infection.
+Sometimes, changes in vaginal pH can happen, and they don’t need any treatment.

 Here’s a look at what different pH levels and symptoms might mean.